 - Assisted Paul McGrath QC and David Davies in the case of Willmont v Elm International Ltd & Ors .
 The case concerns whether a number of high value properties which are being held in offshore trusts, subsidiary companies and Liechtenstein foundations are beneficially owned by an individual who had filed bankruptcy, to satisfy a judgment debt of US$ 195.5 million.

-- Assisted Nathan Pillow QC, David Davies and Anton Dudnikov in the case of National Bank Trust v Yurov & Ors .
+- Instructed in National Bank Trust v Yurov & Ors EWHC 100 (Comm) (led by Nathan Pillow QC, David Davies and Anton Dudnikov).
 The case concerned a US$ 1 billion claim for fraud brought by a private Russian bank against its former directors and their wives.
 The case was governed by Russian law.

 - Assisted in an LCIA arbitration concerning a significant monetary claim arising from a metals fraud perpetrated by way of a series of repo transactions.